 Develop your legal skills working on real cases and helping members of the community with our various pro bono schemes.

-93% of our graduates were in employment and/or further study, due to start a new job or course, or doing other activities such as travelling, 15 months after the end of their course (HESA data).
+95% of our postgraduate taught graduates were in employment and/or further study, due to start a new job or course, or doing other activities such as travelling, 15 months after the end of their course.
+(Graduate Outcomes survey 2020/21)

 We placed 5th for research environment and 6th for research impact (REF 2021).